 When that happens, it creates a ripple effect, which affects their work with other clients as well.
 They’ll then need to re-prioritize and reschedule important meetings to meet this deadline instead.

 4. Coming Unprepared For The Review Stage

 As the review date draws closer, the design agency will be actively preparing to present their work in the best light to clients.
 While they do that, you could also make some preparations of your own to help make the review stage smoother.

 How so?
 This could be as simple as writing down important elements you’d like to see in your notes according to the brief.
 If you want to go the extra mile, you could have a checklist of things to tick off during the review stage.
 Moreover, if there are multiple key decision-makers involved, keep them up to date about the project’s goal, strategy, creative direction, message, etc.

 What does poor feedback sound like?
 Here are some examples:

 - “That font is not what I’m looking for, but I’ll know it when I see it.”

-Avoid giving general comments that lacks detail and reasoning, because the agency will be using up time on brainstorming when they could use that same time to work on improving the project itself.
+Giving feedback is important.
+But poor feedback like this will you get you nowhere with your project.
+Doing so will only leave the design agency frustrated as they constantly try to figure out what you really want from the project.
+Hence, avoid giving general comments that lack detail and reasoning, because the agency will be using up time on brainstorming when they could use that same time to work on improving the project itself.

 Instead, be descriptive with your feedback by understanding why you don’t like it, by thinking about things like these: